nahim-alhyane/upload-builds-to-hockey-app/README.md

-# download build from Phonegap Build
+# upload build to Hockey App
-downloads the Android and iOS package to Phonegap Build
+Upload your apk or ipa file to Hockey APP

 # Installation
-npm install -g download-builds-from-phonegap
+npm install -g upload-builds-to-hockey-app

 ## Usage: